UMWEDU/umw-residencelife-sync/_pages/details.md

 <strong>Homesteading</strong>: Homesteading allows current undergraduate residential students living in certain designated spaces within upperclass buildings the option to keep their current room assignment for the 2017-2018 Academic Year.
 <ul>
- 	<li>Please note: Bushnell Hall is closed for 2017-2018 academic year.
-Jefferson Hall, 3rd and 4th floors, will revert to double occupancy to compensate for Bushnell closing for 2017-2018.</li>
+ 	<li>Jefferson Hall, 3rd and 4th floors, will revert to double occupancy.</li>
  	<li>If you wish to homestead in Jefferson Hall on the 3rd and 4th floors, we will be in contact with you about your options.</li>
- 	<li>If you wish to homestead in Bushnell, please contact Brittany Harper for options.</li>
 </ul>
 In order to participate in this pre-process you must submit the housing application and <a href="https://orgsync.com/59554/forms/66700">homesteading form in myUMW</a> by February 24<sup>th</sup>.
 Approved students will be assigned during Spring Break.